 Go to Times Square at midnight to experience the Midnight Moment.
 All the screens will then show only digital art for three minutes instead of the usual advertisements.

-One of the highlights opened in March 2020: the viewpoint Edge Skydeck reaches far over the abyss.
+The biggest highlight opened in March 2020: the viewpoint Edge Skydeck reaches far over the abyss.
 Here, the brave can walk over a glass floor and look down on the hustle and bustle below.
+The futuristic staircase structure The Vessel was reopened in October 2024.

 Our tip